-Raw water must be treated or clarified prior to being used as makeup water in most utility processes.
+Raw water is natural water found in the environment that has not been treated, such as rainwater, groundwater, lakes, and more.
+All raw water must be treated or clarified prior to being used as makeup water in most utility processes.
 Clarification removes suspended and dissolved solids, bacteria, and other forms of impurities to help prevent system scale, corrosion, and fouling.

 ChemTreat’s influent treatment programs add value to the existing mechanical clarification methods through chemical enhancement.
 Our personnel will work hand-in-hand with your team to test and evaluate your source water during a plant survey.
 Your ChemTreat field engineer will then select, apply, and monitor a customized treatment program to optimize your clarification system.

 Coagulant & Flocculant TreatmentCoagulants destabilize the forces that keep colloidal solids apart, while flocculants cause them to agglomerate and drop out of solution.
 Our coagulation and flocculation solutions include both organic and inorganic chemistries.

 Coagulants neutralize the negative electrical charge on particles, which destabilizes the forces keeping colloids apart.
 Water treatment coagulants are comprised of positively charged molecules that, when added to the water and mixed, accomplish this charge neutralization.
 Inorganic coagulants, organic coagulants, or a combination of the two are typically used to treat water for suspended solids removal.